-We're updating the Compliance and Performance Reporting Guideline for energy businesses and want your feedback.
+We updated the Compliance and Performance Reporting Guideline for energy businesses.

 Updating the Compliance and Performance Reporting Guideline 2021

 Draft decision and updated guideline13 September 2021